Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/1. Simple Storage/simpleStorage.md

 ## Checking the Deployment
 - To check our deployment, you can copy the contract address and paste it into the [zksync Sepolia explorer](https://sepolia.explorer.zksync.io/).
 Here, you can view the contract details.

+# Zksync Remix Plugin Minor Bug
+> Ensure that your `SimpleStorage.sol` smart contract is on Remix.
+Then, you can enter the zkSync plugin and compile the file.
+However, even after a successful compilation, the deploy tab will still display the message _`no smart contracts ready for deployment`_.

+> This issue arises due to a small bug in the plugin, which requires your smart contracts to be inside a **`contracts`** **folder**.
+To resolve this, you can create a new folder named 'contracts' and move your smart contract into it.
+You can then proceed to compile the contract again, and you should be able to deploy it without any issues.